Skip to content

 6. Microbiome disorders

 These diseases develop unnoticed over decades.
-People often feel healthy for a long time while processes are already underway that damage vessels, promote inflammation, and slowly destroy organs.
-An example is insulin resistance—the process often begins 20 to 30 years before a metabolic disorder is diagnosed.
+Often, people feel healthy for a long time while processes are already underway in the background that damage vessels, promote inflammation, and slowly destroy organs.
+An example is insulin resistance–the process often begins 20 to 30 years before a metabolic disorder is diagnosed.

 This is where exercise comes into play.